Skip to main content

 print(my_message)

 Run roscore from the command line.
-Now execute the Python script above (with Wrapyfi) twice setting LISTEN = False and LISTEN = True.
-You can now type within the server's command line and preview the message within the client's.
+Now execute the Python script above (with Wrapyfi) twice, setting one instance to LISTEN = False and another to LISTEN = True.
+You can now type and return a message on server's terminal and preview it within the client's.
 Note that the server's command line will not show the message until the client's command line has been used to send a request.
 The arguments are passed from the client to the server and the server's response is passed back to the client.

 For more examples of usage, refer to the user guide.
 Run scripts in the examples directory for trying out Wrapyfi.